SovereignCloudStack/cluster-stack-provider-openstack/docs/develop.md

 ```

 > [!IMPORTANT]
-There's an alternative way to get clusterstacks using [csmctl](https://github.com/SovereignCloudStack/csmctl).
-You can follow the README of csmctl for specific instructions and a good quickstart.
+There's an alternative way to get clusterstacks using [csctl](https://github.com/SovereignCloudStack/csctl).
+You can follow the README of csctl for specific instructions and a good quickstart.

-You can use `csmctl create` subcommand to create clusterstack locally.
-You'll need a csmctl.yaml file in the cluster-stack configuration directory.
-Please read more about creating configuration file for csmctl in the csmctl docs.
+You can use `csctl create` subcommand to create clusterstack locally.
+You'll need a csctl.yaml file in the cluster-stack configuration directory.
+Please read more about creating configuration file for csctl in the csctl docs.